Dentures will fall into one of two groups: partial or complete.

 Partial dentures, or bridges, are attached to the teeth to fill in gaps where other teeth are missing.
 Bridges may be removable or may sit in a fixed position using a crown.
 Bridges help maintain the appearance of a healthy smile while also keeping the remaining teeth in their proper alignment instead of shifting over time.

 Flippers are also a type of acrylic removable partial dentures.
 They are a temporary denture that can be used to fill gaps in your smile.
 These dentures consist of a retainer with one or more prosthetic teeth, and they’re usually used to replace missing front teeth.

 Complete dentures replace an entire arch.
 Following a few months of total tooth loss, conventional dentures are placed in the patient’s mouth.
 This is done to allow the gums a chance to heal.
-Immediate dentures can be used immediately following extraction, but immediate dentures do not allow for the tissue and bone to settle, which will require adjustment over time.
-Immediate dentures are generally exchanged for conventional dentures as time goes on.
+Immediate dentures can be used immediately following the extraction, for immediate dentures, the dentist will work closely with a denturist to ensure your appointments are coordinated properly.